tiborpilz/screenshotmailer/README.md

 # Screenshot Mailer

-A small tool to set up automatic screenshots that are mailed to a specified mail adress
+A small tool to set up automatic screenshots that are mailed to a specified mail address and/or FTP server

 ## Config